 WHAT IF I HAVE AN INJURY?
 With any injury, acute or chronic we recommend getting it checked out and diagnosed by a GP or Physiotherapist before starting Pilates.
-We do know that keeping the body moving as best as you can whilst carrying an injury is the best course of action but the movements need to be appropriate for you to minimise any further risk of damage.
+Gentle & controlled movement can be beneficial whilst carrying an injury but the movements need to be appropriate for you to minimise any further risk of damage.
 Pain is your body’s warning system so you must stop the exercise if you feel any pain.
 Pilates exercises can be modified easily to suit your needs and if you are unable to do a particular exercise there are plenty of alternatives so you can continue to work the rest of the body.

 WHAT IF I DO NOT HAVE A SPECIFIC INJURY BUT I EXPERIENCE PAIN IN SOME PARTS OF MY BODY?
 Many aches and pains arise from poor posture and a sedentary lifestyle, by learning Pilates properly and practicing regularly you will improve your posture, muscle strength and flexibility and will notice the aches and pains start to reduce.

-WHAT IF I WORK AND DON’T HAVE TIME TO PRACTICE PILATES?
+WHAT IF I WORK AND AM UNABLE TO ATTEND A LIVE CLASS?
 You can sign up to our online video library and have 24/7 access to the videos meaning you can do classes at a time that suits you.
 We also have shorter sessions available and relaxation sessions which are perfect for the evening.

 WHAT IF I WANT SOME EXTRA HELP?
 You can contact us directly to ask any questions about the exercises, it is important that you feel you are doing it correctly, OR you can book a private live zoom session with Emma and she can review your technique and go through any questions you may have.